CodePenguin/codepenguin.github.io/_posts/2023-05-13-openid-connect-dotnet-desktop-application.md

 ### RequestTokenAsync Function

-The authorization code on its own is not very useful on its own.
+The authorization code is not very useful on its own.
 It is only used for immediately requesting ID and Access tokens using the Token Endpoint and an HTTP Post with specific Form URL Encoded parameters.
 The `authorization_code`, `redirect_uri`, and `code_verifier` are included in the parameters.
 The `code_verifier` is the `Code Verifier` value that was originally generated.